 Another important factor when choosing seeds is climate.
 You should always consider whether you are planting in the Spring and Summer months verses Fall and Winter, as mixes change seasonally.
 The germination speed will rely heavily on the nighttime temperatures.
 Before choosing the best plants for erosion control in your area, be sure to review the USDA’s Plant Hardiness Zone Map to know what will be optimal for erosion control in your region.

 Many people choose a grass mix for their yards and erosion prone areas, such as steep grades, roadsides or other erosion prone areas.
 Typically, grass mixes will include three or more types that are complementary in their growing habits.
 Because they are a mix of a variety of seeds, there is opportunity to develop strong plant root systems while also allowing for quick germination and growth.
+Because of this, the best grass to prevent soil erosion is usually in a mix.

 After choosing the best grass seed for slopes in your area of interest, it is important to take the time to prepare for planting.
 This could include the use of seed blankets, landscape netting, or germination blankets to encourage seed growth.